19 Sep Why we summarise research that seems to have nothing to do with yoga

 The very nature of a complete yoga practice means it does most of the things we know are important for reducing pain: it gets people moving safely, teaches acceptance and relaxation, and improves mindfulness and focus.

-Research is particularly strong for the effect yoga has on symptoms of back pain, fibromyalgia and arthritis.
-Now that we know the risk of chronic pain is higher in those who are (for example) psychologically distressed at the time of an accident yoga is very likely to be proven to be preventative as well.
+Research is reasonably strong for the effect yoga has on symptoms of back pain, fibromyalgia and arthritis.
+With evidence that chronic pain risk is higher if you are (for example) distressed when you have an accident, yoga may have a role to play in prevention as well.

-People can’t benefit from yoga if it’s the wrong class for them
+You can’t benefit from yoga if it’s the wrong place for you

-If all we needed to solve Australia’s pain challenge was evidence something reduces pain, policy makers would spend half a day reading yoga research on Pubmed and immediately allocate the $35b we spend on pain to building yoga studios and providing medicare rebates for yoga.
+If solving Australia’s pain challenge was as simple as giving policy makers evidence that something reduces pain, half a day reading research on Pubmed would lead to immediate re-allocation of the $35b we spend each year on pain to multi-disciplinary clinics, mindfulness courses and yoga studios.

 - They aren’t doing it often enough

 Clearly these have nothing to do with yoga itself.
-They are more about availability of services, self-motivation and money.
+They are more about availability of services, personal preferences and financial situation.
+These factors apply equally to any other health care modality or community to activity.

-We think the research is pretty clear that yoga (or any other body-mind lineage practice) helps with pain.
-What is more important is better educating teachers and health practitioners about the most appropriate class for each individual with pain, and to recognise the other factors that help people with pain do the best things for their health, often enough to see the benefits.
+We think the research is pretty clear that yoga (or any other body-mind lineage practice) helps with pain in some way.
+What is more important than getting everybody to do yoga (or something else) is getting people to the right place, at the right time, recognising the complex factors that help human beings do things that are good for their health, often enough to see the benefits.

 That’s why our research summaries cover topics like health education, psychology and social impact measurement.